tim0git/terraform-aws-gameday-template/README.md

 The VPC has been configured with three NAT Gateways and a Internet Gateway.
 The NAT Gateway is used to allow the private subnets to access the internet.
 The Internet Gateway is used to allow the public subnets to access the internet.

-VPC flow logs are enabled and you can see them in cloudwatch.
+VPC flow logs are enabled, and you can see them in cloudwatch.

 ### Logging and more logging. 📚